Welcome to the

 - Tolerance of different faiths and beliefs - understanding that we are all different and celebrating this

-We change our topics regularly to ensure the children remain enthusiastic and motivated about their learning.
+We change our topics regularly as well as incorporating children's interests into their learning to ensure the children remain enthusiastic and motivated learners.
 The Foundation Stage learning environment extends to encompass outdoors as well as indoors, with a range of quality, open ended resources provided in all areas.
 Our children have access to a fully enriched outdoor area for most of the day and so we recommend that they have suitable footwear and clothing all year round.

 Characteristics of Effective Learning

 The Characteristics of Effective Learning and the Areas of Learning and Development are all interconnected.

 ‘The ways in which the child engages with other people and their environment – playing and exploring, active learning, and creating and thinking critically – underpin learning and development across all areas and support the child to remain an effective and motivated learner.’